dev-xo/remix-auth-totp/docs/customization.md

    */
   sessionEmailKey?: string
   /**
-   * The session key that stores the encrypted TOTP.
+   * The session key that stores the TOTP data.
    * @default "auth:totp"
    */
   sessionTotpKey?: string
-  /**
-   * The session key that stores the expiration of the TOTP.
-   * @default "auth:totpExpiresAt"
-   */
-  sessionTotpExpiresAtKey?: string
 }
 ```